 Sprucing up your wardrobe doesn’t have to take a big chunk of your Social Security check.
-Many major retailers offer discounts to senior shoppers: Banana Republic gives 10 percent off to shoppers age 50 and up, Kohl’s gives shoppers 60 and above 15 percent off every Tuesday, and Ross has a 10 percent off Tuesday deal for anyone age 55 and up, according to The Senior List.
+Many major retailers offer discounts to senior shoppers: Banana Republic gives 10% off to shoppers age 50 and up, Kohl’s gives shoppers 60 and above 15% off every Wenesday, and Ross has a 10 percent off Tuesday deal for anyone age 55 and up, according to The Senior List.

 14. Don’t Overpay for Prescriptions